 As there were examples of this pattern of signal at Midford and Evercreech Junction, two locations which were popular with railway photographers, they do appear in many pictures of the S&DJR.
-Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling and its idiosyncrasies then really is justified by their actual limited presence on the line.
-Research so far indicates that only 5 examples of these 'wrong-road' signals existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure in 1966.
+Consequently there has been a tendency for them to receive far greater attention in any references to S&DJR signalling than is justified really by their actual limited presence on the line.
+Research so far indicates that only 5 examples of these 'wrong-road' signals existed on the S&DJR at various times, of which 3 survived into British Railways days until final closure of most of the S&DJR in 1966.

-This Signal Register lists, in line order, all known examples of a S&DJR 'wrong-road' signal.
-More details about each signal are given in the notes after the table.
+This Register lists, in line order, all known examples of a S&DJR 'wrong-road' signal.
+More details about each signal are given in the relevant notes after the table.